 There is a category of European venture capital that is genuinely different from everything else: funds that invest in companies where the technology is hard, the development cycle is long, and the moat is rooted in physics or biology rather than network effects or brand.
 These are deep tech funds, and for most of the past decade they occupied a niche — respected but undercapitalised, appreciated but misunderstood by the LP community that writes the largest cheques.

 Klaus Grössinger has been in this space for more than 16 years.
-As a Partner at Onsite VC — a pan-European early-stage fund built around what the firm calls exponential technologies — he has watched the European deep tech landscape transform from a cottage industry into one of the continent's most compelling investment theses.
-His view, sharpened by years of backing science-based founders from Innsbruck to the continent's research capitals, is that Europe's moment in deep tech is not a trend.
+As a General Partner at Onsight Ventures — a pan-European early-stage fund built around what the firm calls exponential technologies — he has watched the European deep tech landscape transform from a cottage industry into one of the continent’s most compelling investment theses.
+His view, sharpened by years of backing science-based founders from Innsbruck to the continent’s research capitals, is that Europe’s moment in deep tech is not a trend.
 It is structural.

 The Exponential Technology Thesis